Nederlandsche Scheepsbouw Maatschappij: World War I

 All in all the maximum width of the exit from the Oosterdok spelled the end for the location of the shipyard on the Conradstraat.
 Already after the affair with the J.P.
 Coen the board had decided that a move to a place suitable for building bigger ships was inevitable.
-After many negotiations a suitable terrain for the shipyard was found on the north bank of the IJ.
+After many negotiations a suitable site for the shipyard was found on the north bank of the IJ.
 It was situated west of Zijkanaal I, and it northern limit was a dead canal now called Corn.
 Douwes kanaal.
 The NSM got a 50 year lease with an option for another 25 years on 170,000 m2.

 Interwar period

 First post-war years

 Immediately after the war the NSM continued the investments in her new shipyard on the other side of the IJ.
 Wilton did the same in Rotterdam / Schiedam.
 In 1919 the launched tonnage of 149,391 did not increase from the wartime years.
 In 1920 the Dutch shipyards launched 298,991 brt, and the Netherlands were the third shipbuilder of the world.
 Meanwhile freight tariffs plummeted.
 This did not bode well, and when the ships in progress had been finished, very few new orders came in.
 By January 1922 the NSM had already laid off 400 men, and it expected to shrink further.
 Over 1920 and 1921 the NSM paid 8% dividend.